 How much does housing cost?

 The cost of Summer Bridge housing is $440.

 Students have three options to pay for housing: 1) Pay online with a credit card through student accounting.
 2) Pay in person at student accounting.
 3) Mail in a check to student accounting.

 How much does the meal plan cost?

 Residential Summer Bridge students, or students living on campus, are required to have a meal plan.
-Students will get a TBA meal plan that will cover three meals per day, Monday through Friday, for the entire six weeks of the Summer Bridge program.
+Students will get a $500 meal plan that will cover three meals per day, Monday through Friday, for the entire six weeks of the Summer Bridge program.
 Students will also be credited with $250 flex as part of this plan.
-The total cost for the meal plan will be TBA.
+The total cost for the meal plan will be $750.
 Summer Bridge students who will be commuting to campus are not required to have a meal plan for the summer term (July 2-August 10).
 However, there is a commuter meal plan if students want to pursue this option.